Monday, March 27, 2017

 Read Books Aloud

 In her article, “7 Reasons Why Reading Aloud to Older Kids is Still Very Important,” Shannon Younger quotes Jim Trelease, author of the “Read-Aloud-Handbook.”Trelease said a child’s reading level does not match their listening skills until they reach 8th grade.
-For example, if you read a 7th grade level book to a 5th grade child, they have the ability to hear the words, understand the story, and comprehend the language.
-This will open them up to more intricate plots, and put them on track to develop a love for reading, literature, and knowledge in general.
+For example, if you read a 7th-grade level book to a 5th-grade child, they can hear the words, understand the story, and comprehend the language.
+This will open them up to more intricate plots and put them on track to develop a love for reading, literature, and knowledge in general.

-Trelease said reading aloud also benefits the child by giving them an opportunity to learn the benefits of analysis and critical thinking.
-Teachers can interrupt the story intermittently to prompt students with thought provoking questions.
+Trelease said reading aloud also benefits the children by giving them an opportunity to learn the benefits of analysis and critical thinking.
+Teachers can interrupt the story intermittently to prompt students with thought-provoking questions.

 Listen to Audiobooks